-Insert the trailing cable plug (D) into the "-" output terminal on the front panel of the welding machine and tighten it clockwise.
+Insert the trailing cable plug (D) into the "-" output terminal on the front panel of the welding machine, and tighten it clockwise.

-Install the wire spool on the spindle adapter ensuring that the roller groove size on the drive roll fitted matches the contact tip size of the welding torch and the wire size being used.
+Install the wire spool on the spindle adapter ensuring that the groove size in the feeding position on the drive roll matches the contact tip size of the welding torch and the wire size being used.